(Photo: Joseph Hopper/Iowa Soybean Association)

 5 tips to prepare for the busy season

 Harvest is one of the most exciting times for a farmer, but the busy season is no easy feat.
 There can be plenty of challenges along the way.
 Just like every farm is unique, so is a farmer’s pre-harvest preparations.
-Morey Hill, who farms near Madrid and serves as ISA District 5 director, explains what he thinks about before harvest.
+Morey Hill, who farms near Madrid, explains what he thinks about before harvest.

 1. Preventative maintenance

 Without a combine, there’s little chance of a harvest.
 Making sure the combine is ready is at the top of the list; kicking the tires and checking fluids is part of the process.

 Hill generally starts preparing shortly after the Iowa State Fair in mid-late August.
 “I try to remember if we had any problems when we finished up last year and what needs to be taken care of,” Hill says.
 “I check everything over.”